 Practice With Haikus

 If your students are younger and totally new to the concept of poetry, start with something simple.
-Haikus are a great starting point for younger learners because they’re only three lines long and their structure is easy to member.
+Haikus are a great starting point for younger learners because they’re only three lines long and their structure is easy to remember.
 Specifically, a haiku consists of three lines.
 The first line should have five syllables, the second line should have seven syllables, and the last line should have five syllables.
 Consider presenting some fun haikus on various topics to your class.

 Create Poetry Bookmarks